 - Endowment Fund: Ensures the long-term sustainability of the congregation

-- Family Promise (Social Justice): Helping to provide temporary housing, meals, and services for homeless families three times annually
+- Family Promise (Social Justice): Helps to provide temporary housing, meals, and services for homeless families

 - Feed the Hungry (Social Justice): Helps provide food for homeless individuals and families